Dedicated comparison page

 Apply Now

-Chase Sapphire Preferred is a travel card from Chase with a $95 annual fee, 60,000 points after $4,000 in 3 months, and good to excellent credit.
+Chase Sapphire Preferred is a travel card from Chase with a $95 annual fee, 100,000 bonus points after $5,000 in 3 months, and good to excellent credit.

 Best for: People focused on travel rewards who can justify a $95 annual fee and who typically have good to excellent credit.